anagha-google/dataproc-labs/6-dataproc-gke/README.md

 This lab demonstrates running Spark on Dataproc on GKE.
 It reuses the foundational setup from Lab 2 - Dataproc on GCE.<br>

-We will first create a GKE cluster and then create a Dataproc on GKE cluster on it.
+We will first create a GKE cluster and then create a Dataproc on GKE cluster on it and run some Spark applications on it.

 ## 1. Foundational setup